 Delhi – a break from the tedious mountain life

 "My favourite place as a child was surprisingly Delhi.
 I belong to the hills.
-As a child, most of my time was spent in the hilly towns with their quiet days and peaceful existence.
+As a child, most of my time was spent in the hilly towns with their quiet and peaceful days.
 After a point, the greenery started to seem too much – too many trees, forests, and a lot of unpredictable heavy rains.
 I can't tell you how many times we had to cancel family outings because of the unpredictable weather.
 It was during days like these that I longed to see sunny streets, colourful buildings and a bustling city life.
 All of this was only possible during the vacations when I would visit my aunt in Delhi.
 The fragrance of street food, cool breeze from the water cooler, and just the constant bustle of life here were such a welcome change from my life in the hills!" – Anshul Sharma

 What was your favourite place as a child?
 Share your stories on Tripoto or in the comments below and keep the nostalgia alive!